android/databinding-samples/README.md

 ### Reporting Issues

 You can report an [Issue](https://github.com/googlesamples/android-databinding/issues) on the samples using this repository.
-If you find an issue with the Architecture Components, report it using the [Architecture Components Issue Tracker](https://issuetracker.google.com/issues/new?component=197448&template=878802)
+If you find an issue with the library related to build, report it using the [Gradle Plugin issue tracker](https://b.corp.google.com/issues/new?component=192709&template=842921).
+If it's related to the Android Studio integration, report it using the [Android Studio issue tracker](https://b.corp.google.com/issues/new?component=192708&template=840533).

 License
 -------